 Use Case

-Standardize Mule module name across the Veteran’s Affairs enterprise.
+Standardize Mule module name across the VA Enterprise.
 The name of the module should be indicating whether this is a MuleSoft component, library, or connector, as well as providing a clear indication on the purpose and name of that module.

 Naming Criteria